balmbees/corgi/README.md

 [aws-serverless-express](https://github.com/awslabs/aws-serverless-express)
 [serverless-express](https://claudiajs.com/tutorials/serverless-express.html)

-we did seriously considered about using this kinds of express wrapping, but we thought we can do better by just write one for Lambda.
+At Vingle, we did seriously considered about using this kinds of express wrapping,
+but cleary those are really unefficient and not really reliable for production usage
+and we thought we can do better. so just decided to make one

 inspired by [Grape](https://github.com/ruby-grape/grape) a lot, since we really liked it